43piRcubed/portfolio/DisasterResponsePipeline/README.md

 In this project disaster response data from <a href="https://www.figure-eight.com/" target="_blank">Figure Eight</a> is analyzed to build a model for an API that allows for the classification of disaster messages based on 36 different categories.

-The aim is to categorize messages received to facilitate the notification to the appropriate disatser relief agencies .
+The aim is to categorize messages received to facilitate the notification to the appropriate disaster relief agencies .

 On the back end the data is processed and modeled.
 The front end is a web app that allows an emergency operator to enter a message, which will then be categorized accordingly to allow for the appropriate actions to be taken.